Reviewed by: Brandon Brown

 - Home Inspection – The buyer then schedules a home inspection.
 Typically, they want to do this as soon as possible to allow plenty of time to make necessary repairs.
 In most cases, the inspection takes place within 7 – 10 days of an accepted offer.3 Then, the inspector provides the buyer with a detailed report of their findings.

 - Make Repairs – The home inspection reveals hidden defects or other problems in your home.
-The buyer has the power to ask you to make repairs or if you refuse, they can withdraw their offer.
+The potential buyer has the power to ask you to make repairs or if you refuse, they can withdraw their offer.
 You can also negotiate a lower sales price with the buyer instead of having to fix issues found during the inspection.

 - Financing Finalized – If you make it through the inspection and repair process, then the buyer will need to work on the financing with a mortgage lender.
 The lender will have an appraisal done on the home to ensure they aren’t lending the buyer more than the home is worth.